-Sections 4.3(a) and (b) apply to the continued meeting, but if a full quorum has not arrived thirty minutes after the time stated in the notice of the meeting, the quorum for that meeting will be ten percent of the members.
+Sections 4.3(a) and (b) apply to the continued meeting, but the quorum for that meeting will be ten percent of the members.

 (e) Appeal meeting or requisitioned meeting

 If a meeting is to consider a member requisition or an appeal of a board decision that is permitted under another by-law, sections 4.3(a) and (b) apply, but the meeting cannot be continued at a later time to consider the requisition or appeal.
 Sections 4.3(c) and (d) do not apply.
 The board does not have to call another meeting in response to the requisition or appeal.
 If a meeting is continued to deal with other items, the requisitioned item or appeal will not be on the agenda for the continued meeting.